NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap.rst

 The ``ontap-nas-economy`` driver creates PVs as ONTAP Qtrees within a pool of automatically managed FlexVols.
-Qtrees offer far greater scaling, up to 100,000 per cluster node and 2,400,000 per cluster, at the expense of granular data management features.
+Qtrees offer far greater scaling at the expense of granular data management features.

 The ``ontap-san-economy`` driver creates PVs as ONTAP LUNs within a pool of automatically managed FlexVols.
 Each PV maps to an ONTAP LUN and this driver offers higher scalability for SAN workloads.
-Depending on the storage array, ONTAP supports up to 8192 LUNs per cluster node and 16384 LUNs for an HA pair.
 Since PVs map to LUNs within shared FlexVols, Kubernetes VolumeSnapshots are created using ONTAP's FlexClone technology.
 FlexClone LUNs and their parent LUNs share blocks, minimizing disk usage.